 Recovery Following Tooth Extractions

 While your mouth heals, it is best to avoid smoking, spitting, and using straws.
-Your recovery will vary, depending on the extent of your extraction, but many patients prefer to eat soft, cool food for the first couple of days after the procedure.
+Your recovery will vary depending on the extent of your extraction, but many patients prefer to eat soft, cool food for the first couple of days after the procedure.
 Over-the-counter pain relievers and cold compresses against the jaw can help relieve any swelling or soreness experienced following tooth removal.
 If necessary, our dentists may provide a written prescription for pain medication or antibiotics.
-We can also talk with you about the tooth replacement options available at our Chester Springs, PA practice if your procedure required the removal of a functional tooth.
+We can also talk with you about the tooth replacement options available at our Chester Springs, PA practice if your procedure requires the removal of a functional tooth.
 To learn more about having a tooth pulled near you, contact our team.

 Are Extractions Covered by Insurance?